 Learn to Adapt

 Overconfidence can be just as damaging to your portfolio as fear.
-Even if you want to take a less active role in your investments, you still need to evaluate the effectiveness of your plan from time to time.
-As you work through this guide to investments and strategies, don't forget about the big picture: You'll have to weather downturns at some point, and what works for you at age 30 won't necessarily make sense at age 60.
-Learn now what you’ll need to do later on, as a seasoned investor.
+Even if you want to take a less active role in your investments, you still need to evaluate your plan's effectiveness from time to time.
+As you work through this guide to investments and strategies, don't forget about the big picture: You'll have to weather downturns at some point, and what works for you at age 30 won't necessarily make sense when you're 60.

 Take Advantage of Compound Interest

 One of the most important things you can do as an investor is start early and give yourself time to take advantage of compound interest, which is when you begin earning interest on your interest.
 For perspective, imagine that you make an initial $1,000 investment, contribute $100 monthly, and earn 10% annually until you turn 60 years old.
 Here's how much you would have accumulated if you started at the following ages:

 - 25 years old: $353,331.68

 Time is on your side; take advantage of it.